digikin/swarm-tick-stack-demo/README.md

 ```
 ## Portainer UI
-You should be able to access your portainer UI now on one of your agent IP:9000
+You should be able to access your portainer UI now on one of your agents IP:9000

 ```
 docker service ps portainer_agent